aws-amplify/docs/cli/lambda-node-version-update.md

 After you make the following manual changes, run `amplify push` to update the AWS Lambda functions in the cloud.

 ### auth
-Auth allows you to add/configure Lambda Triggers for cognito, such as PostAuthentication and PostConfirmation, etc..
+Auth category allows you to add/configure Lambda Triggers for cognito, such as PostAuthentication and PostConfirmation using amplify add/update auth command.
-The code base for those Lambda Triggers are places under `amplify/function/<prefix><TriggerName>/src`.
+Lambda triggers are stored as a part of the functions category under the `amplify/function/<prefix><TriggerName>/src` directory.

-In the index files for the Lambda Triggers, Located at `amplify/function/<prefix><TriggerName>/src/index.js`
+In the index files for the Lambda Triggers, Located in `amplify/function/<prefix><TriggerName>/src/index.js`

 Replace
 ```js